HarveyYan/RSSMFold/README.md

 Since generating evolutionary features often require a substantial amount of time and compute, our alignment based RSSMs proceed in the following two steps:
 - The first step is to generate evolutionary features using the ```CompEvoLib``` command and store them as a library that can be used or reused in whatever ways you desire.
-- The second step is to feed the generated library of evolutionary information to our alignment RSSM models.
+- The second step is to feed the generated library of evolutionary information to our alignment based RSSM models.

 ### Generating evolutionary features